briandidthat/gemini-bot/README.md

    - `DISCORD_TOKEN`: Your Discord API Key.
    - `GOOGLE_API_KEY`: Your Gemini API Key.

-4. Deploy the [Gemini-Bot](https://hub.docker.com/repository/docker/briandidthat/gemini-bot/general) image to your infrastructure of choice.
+4. Deploy the [Gemini-Bot](https://hub.docker.com/repository/docker/briandidthat/gemini-bot/general) image to your infrastructure of choice (or local using Docker).

 The bot will now be online and ready to interact in your Discord server.